bertrandchauveau/DICOMtoSVS/README.md

 The Windows executable was tested on Windows 10 Professional 22H2 and Windows 11 Professional 23H2.
 The only required dependency is Microsoft Visual C++ Redistributable, available at https://learn.microsoft.com/fr-fr/cpp/windows/latest-supported-vc-redist?view=msvc-170.

 Using a 13th Gen Intel(R) Core(TM) i7-13700 with 16Gb of RAM, the mean time to convert a 1Gb WSI is about 18 seconds.
 Label and macro images, when present in the original DICOM file, can either be removed or retained during conversion.
+Optionally, additional DICOM tags can be embedded in the converted file in a custom TIFF tag (65000).
+Moreover, WSI anonymization can be performed during conversion, by removing label and macro images, together with optional metadata.
+Only essential metadata are retained.
+Still, tt is up to the user to rename the converted slide, which could also contain sensitive information.

+The solution has been tested in these situations:
+- Single plane brightfield images, DICOM WSI originating from:

+    => Leica (Aperio GT450 DX)

+    => 3DHistech (Pannoramic scan P150)

+    => Roche (DP600 and DP200)

+    => Hamamatsu (S360)

+    => Olympus/Evident (pending test)

+- Single plex immunofluorescence images:

+    => 3DHistech (Pannoramic scan P150)

 The arguments, to be defined through Tkinter user interface are:
 - path_to_folder : string, path to the folder containing the DICOM files
 - is_zipped : boolean, if the original files are zipped
 - label : boolean, add label image if exists
 - macro : boolean, add macro image if exists
+- anonymize : boolean, whether to anonymize the slide during conversion
+- add_DICOM_tags : boolean, whether to add DICOM tags into the file metadata (stored as a dictionary in a custom TIFF tag)

 ## Usage (Python script):
 - considering a Python environment with the required dependencies: